lragudo/queer-christian-64ba3/src/pages/faq.md

   - type: faq_section
     section_id: faq2
     questions:
-      - question: So What do all those letters mean
+      - question: So What do all those letters mean?
         answer: >-
           Now that’s a frequent one all right, ain’t it?
 Your answer to this should *manage customer expectations*.
 Just like [a good checkout